Misterio77/website/_src/cv.md

 I've studied different areas in computing, and gained a lot of hard and soft skills.
 Subjects I've particularly enjoyed include Software Engineering, Software Testing, Databases, and Operating Systems.

-I'm one of the founding members and current leader at our [Open Source & Free Software extracurricular group](https://gelos.club).

 ## Industry experience